 How To Reduce The Effects of the Keto Flu

-Electrolytes: Lack of electrolytes in the body is one of the major causes of keto flu.
-Electrolytes are the minerals found in the body and they affect its water content, acidity of the blood and functionality of the muscles.
+Electrolytes: Lack of electrolytes in the body is one of the leading causes of keto flu.
+Electrolytes are the minerals found in the body, and they affect its water content, acidity, of the blood and functionality of the muscles.

-Generally, 5 grams of salt daily is ideal for keto flu and to replenish electrolytes, you can also get it from drinking 2 cups of broth or adding soy sauce and other sauces that have potassium to your meals.
-I love chicken broth and when I first started keto I would usually drink a bowl a day.
+5 grams of salt daily is ideal for keto flu and to replenish electrolytes; you can also get it from drinking 2 cups of broth or adding soy sauce and other sauces that have potassium to your meals.
+I love chicken broth, and when I first started keto, I would usually drink a bowl a day.

 Bone broth works well, and only requires the simmering of chicken, beef, lamb or any meat bones in water for about a day, or even canned broth or stocks from the store works well too, just make sure to read the labels for added ingredients or preservatives that you do not need.
 Drippings from cooked meat have a high concentration of potassium, so use them to make sauces.

-Magnesium: Take 300mg a day to help with keto flu.
-I personally continued magnesium and still take it today.
+Magnesium Take 300mg a day to help with keto flu.
+I continued magnesium and still take it today.
 I will write more about this in a separate post.

 Have other questions about the Keto Diet?
 Check out Keto 101